Nef cones of projective bundles over surfaces and Seshadri constants: Abstract

 \section{Abstract}

-In this article, we give a description of the closed cone of curves of the projective bundle $\mathbb{P}(E)$ over a smooth projective surface $X$.
+In this article, we give a description of the closed cone of curves of the projective bundle $\mathbb{P}(E)$ over a smooth projective variety $X$.
 Using duality, we then calculate the nef cone of divisors in $\mathbb{P}(E)$ over some special surfaces $X$ and for some special bundles on $X$.
-As an application, we also calculate the Seshadri constants of ample vector bundles in the following cases : (1) for a completely decomposable ample vector bundle on $\mathbb{P}^2$ at a closed point in $\mathbb{P}^2$, (2) for a semistable ample vector bundle with vanishing discriminant on some special ruled surfaces at special points, and in all other cases, we give bounds.
+As an application, we also calculate the Seshadri constants of semistable ample vector bundles with vanishing discriminant on some special ruled surfaces at special points.